Programming-Club-Ahmedabad-University/Nu-Psi-Nu/README.md

 All the resources for the session will be shared here so check out this repository once in a while.

-PS : The event is only for the Ahmedabad University students
+PS : The event is only for the Ahmedabad University students.

 If you found this repository/event useful, then please star the repo so that it reaches more and more people.